 Usually you get NHS adaptations and equipment only if you need something urgently.

 An occupational therapist (OT) might make sure your house is safe and accessible so you can either:

 Local Care and Repair groups or Home Improvement Agencies (HIA)

-These support disabled and older people to stay in safe and appropriate housing.
+These support disabled and older people to stay in safe housing that meets their needs.
 They can help you find local schemes and grants to help with the cost of adaptations.